W-Floyd/blog/content/posts/nissan-keyfob/index.md

 While apparently not difficult for the researchers, it is beyond my means at this stage.
 I am certainly [not](https://crypto.stackexchange.com/questions/61297/getting-a-keeloq-manufacturer-key) [the](https://reverseengineering.stackexchange.com/questions/11988/question-about-keeloq-a-car-remote-control-standard) [first](https://www.eevblog.com/forum/microcontrollers/microchip-keeloq-classic-new-firmware-for-garage-door-receiver-new-fobs/) [one](https://forum.newae.com/t/finding-the-samples-with-leaking-bits/1919) [to](https://advancedpersistentjest.com/2020/06/13/side-channel-analysis-of-keeloq/) [try](https://github.com/marc-invalid/chipwhisperer-marc/blob/master/doc/marc/keeloq/examples_hcs301/examples_hcs301.md) [this](https://lerner98.medium.com/car-key-hacking-not-really-b60873cd18a).

-The way forward would seem to buy a space ECU for my vehicle and to use a ChipWhisperer and attempt to learn how to do power analysis.
+The way forward would seem to buy a spare ECU for my vehicle and to use a ChipWhisperer and attempt to learn how to do power analysis.
 I don't have the time or resources (or frankly the need) to do that for now, so I think this is where my journey ends.
 I'll update this if ever I can get my hands on the manufacturer key and do anything more with this.